Mount Data Peace Accord: Background

 Under the Regionalization Law or Presidential Order No. 1 issued by President Ferdinand Marcos, the Philippines' provinces were organized under 13 regions.
 The Cordilleran provinces were grouped under two separate regions: Benguet (including Baguio) and Mountain Province were included under Region I (Ilocos Region), and Ifugao and Kalinga-Apayao were included under Region II (Cagayan Valley).

 An armed movement in the Cordillera region that advocated for greater autonomy for people in the area arose from the awarding of 197,346.25 ha of land, which covers parts of Abra, Mountain Province, Kalinga-Apayao, Ilocos Norte, and Ilocos Sur, to the Cellophil Resources Corporation (CRC) and Cellulose Processing Corporation (CPC), which mostly affected the Tinguian or Itneg people of Abra.
 The proposal to build the Chico Dam also rose tension in the region.

 Several ethnic groups of the Cordillera launched an organized effort to air their grievances against CPC through dialogue, although this was met by suppression by the Marcos administration.
 Some Tinguian, including Conrado Balweg, joined the communist rebellion led by the New People's Army (NPA).

-The Cordillera People's Liberation Army led by Balweg splintered from the New People's Army (NPA) to independently launch an armed struggle fight for self-determination of the people of Cordillera.
+The Cordillera People's Liberation Army led by Balweg splintered from the NPA to independently launch an armed struggle fight for self-determination of the people of Cordillera.